pandosme/CamFlows/README.md

 - Import [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard) to your Node-RED
 - Import [node-red-contrib-axis-com](https://flows.nodered.org/node/node-red-contrib-axis-com) to your Node-RED
 - Import the [Thermal offset flow](https://github.com/pandosme/CamFlows/blob/master/flows/ThermalTresholdOffset.json) to you Node-RED

+## Limitations
+* Supports only a singel thermal camera.
+The flow could be extended to support more.

 ## Dashboard
 Use the dashboard to set offset and update the threshhold
 ![Flow](pictures/ThermalOffsetDashboard.jpeg)